-REFERENCE: Mutzel, Ziegler [407, 406].
+REFERENCE: Mutzel, Ziegler [454, 455].

 COMMENTS: Mutzel, Ziegler defined a more restricted variant: they required H to be a connected graph with vertex set V. In that case, \mathcal{H} can be described completely by its rotation system.
-Recent results on partially embedded graphs suggest that the more general point of view taken here is justified.
+Results on partially embedded graphs suggest that the more general point of view taken here is justified [362].
+One can imagine a variant in which \mathcal{H} is not an embedding, but just a simple drawing; one would then ask whether there is a simple drawing of G extending \mathcal{H} .
+This version has been introduced as a crossing minimization problem [260]; it is known to be \mathbf{NP} -complete, even if E(G) - E(H) = e [45].

 COMPLEXITY: NP-complete (since crossing number is a special case); the restricted case defined by Mutzel and Ziegler is also NP-complete since fixed linear crossing number is a special case.
-Testing whether there is an embedding of G containing \mathcal{H} is in linear time [30].
+Testing whether there is an embedding of G containing \mathcal{H} is in linear time [36].

-ALSO SEE: Fixed linear crossing number, crossing number of graphs with rotation, map crossing number, wire crossing number.
+Also see: Fixed linear crossing number, crossing number of graphs with rotation, map crossing number, wire crossing number.